#41

 Traditional capitalistic economics are sort of handicapped here.
 This is not a normal market, and normal market forces are somewhat muted by virtue of the fact that small/unprofitable firms are not closing up shop because their income is heavily supplemented.
 If the artisan soap world is to continue, then some sort of equilibrium is going to have to be reached.

-familygunscountry and Marko like this post
+Marko and familygunscountry like this post

 “You could leave life right now.
 Let that determine what you do and say and think.” – Marcus Aurelius